vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step6.md

 ## 2. Verify that Flux updated the deployment

-If everything has been configured correctly so far, you should be able to watch for changes in your cluster and see the new `nodeapp` service running after a little while.
+If everything has been configured correctly so far, you should be able see a new `nodeapp` service running.

 `kubectl get services -n demo`{{execute}}
 ```bash